bootphon/phonemizer/paper/paper.md

 ---
-title: 'Phonemizer: Text to Phones Conversion for Multiple Languages in Python'
+title: 'Phonemizer: Text to Phones Transcription for Multiple Languages in Python'
 tags:
   - Python
   - linguistics